emslade23/freshmanhacks-tutorial/README.md

-# Pre-Hacks Tutorial with Hack4Impact
+# :tada: Freshman Hacks Tutorial with Hack4Impact! :tada:
 Today you will build your own personal website!
 We will build the website using HTML and CSS.

 Presentation here: https://docs.google.com/presentation/d/1Lh5aYOGD4tM-amNX-A1jTP95XyxEthio_azAR7QRuqM/edit?usp=sharing